University Programs

 National Student Exchange

-Montana State University participates in the National Student Exchange (NSE), a consortium of over 170 state-supported universities and private institutions offering students the opportunity to study for up to one year at a university in another part of the United States; the U.S. territories including Puerto Rico, Guam, and the US Virgin Islands; and several English and French-speaking institutions in Canada.
+Montana State University participates in the National Student Exchange (NSE), a consortium of over 170 public and private colleges and universities.
+NSE offers students the opportunity to study for up to one year at a participating college or university in another part of the United States, including the U.S. territories (Puerto Rico, Guam, and the US Virgin Islands); and several English and French-speaking institutions in Canada.

 By bringing together students from different areas of the country, NSE encourages participants to broaden their academic, social, and cultural awareness.
 Through a straightforward admissions process, students are able to enroll at a host institution under the same financial benefits as their home institution (MSU) or pay the in-state tuition rate of the school to which they exchange.
 Credits and grades are recorded at MSU-Bozeman as a part of the student's regular transcript.
 For more information, follow this link to the NSE homepage: http://www.montana.edu/universitystudies/nse/index.html